-Barbara Zubanovich sang in the first Wagner production in National Center for Art in Beijing "The Flying Dutchman" directed by Giancarlo del Monaco.
-In 2013 she made her debut at the Bavarian State Opera Munich in the role of Jezybaba from Dvorak's "Rusalak".
-From 2015 until today, she has been a member of the ensemble of the Bavarian State Opera.
-There she sang with great success the role of Kostelnicka from the Janaceck opera "Jenufa", the Jezybaba from "Rusalka", the mother from Humperdinks "Hansel and Gretel" and the La Frugola from Puccini's "Ill Tabaro. " At the Theater Essen and the Teatre Wielki in Poznań, Poland, she sang the Amneris from Guiseppe Verdi's "Aida. " Barbara Zubanovch works with renowned conductors such as Kiril Petrenko, Simone Young, Tomas Hanus, MarcoArmiliato, Pablo Haffter and Asher Fisch.
-In 2020 she will sing the role of Kostelnicka (Jenufa) at the Welsh National Opera.
-Barbara Zubanovich has made the following CD recordings: Maria Padilla by Donizetti Warsaw TV and Radio Orchestra, conductor Lukasz Borowicz, Otello von Verdi under Lawerence Foster.
+Barbara Zubanovich sang in the first Wagner production in National Center for Arts in Beijing "The Flying Dutchman directed by Giancarlo del Monaco.
+In 2013 she made her debut at the Bavarian State Opera in Munich in the role of Jezybaba from Dvorak's "Rusalak".
+Since 2015 until today she has been part of the ensemble of the Bavarian State Opera.
+There she sang with great success the role of Kostelnicka from the Janaceck opera "Jenufa", Jezybaba from "Rusalka", the Mother from Humperdink's "Hansel and Gretel" and La Frugola from Puccini's "Ill Tabaro".
+At the Theater Essen and the Teatre Wielki in Poznan, Poland, she sang Amneris from Guiseppe Verdi's "Aida".
+Barbara Zubanovch collaborates with renowned conductors such as Kiril Petrenko, Simone Young, Tomas Hanus, MarcoArmiliato, Pablo Haffter and Asher Fisch.
+In 2020 she sang the role of Kostelnicka (Jenufa) in the Welsh Nationale Opera.
+Barbara Zubanovich has made the following CD recordings: Maria Padilla by Donizetti Warsaw TV and Radio Orchestra, conductor Lukasz Borowicz, Otello by Verdi under Lawerence Foster.